alexbradd/compsci-notes/second/ds/notes.md

-The leader **periodically sends possibly empty** `AppendEntries` messages with its unacknowledged log entries. **Followers** have a **randomized timeout: if they don’t hear from the leader until that timeout, they start an election**.
+The leader **periodically sends possibly empty** `AppendEntries` messages with its unacknowledged log entries. **Followers** have a **randomized timeout: if they don't hear from the leader until that timeout, they start an election**.

 Raft **divides time into terms** of arbitrary length, to help to **identify obsolete information**.
 Terms are **numbered with consecutive integers**. **Each